 ABOUT

-After high school in 2004, I lost my stepfather just weeks before graduation and days before Father’s Day.
-I was devastated by this loss at such a pivotal moment in transitioning into adult life, it made me reconsider everything about what path I would take.
+After high school, everything was uncertain.
+My stepfather’s death shook me deeply and made me question the path ahead.
 I moved to Southwest Florida, hoping that the ocean and sunshine might help heal my heart.
 There, I stumbled upon an art gallery in the small fishing town of Matlacha, owned by renowned Florida artist Leoma Lovegrove.

 Matlacha art gallery was alive with music, color, and local artists painting in beautiful lush gardens.
 I felt drawn to the unique creative and otherworldly energy of this place.
 I knew in my heart that I was supposed to be there.
 So I asked for a job, and Leoma hired me.
 The staff — all creative local women artists of various disciplines — took me under their wing.
 I worked there learning the business of selling art, creating community events, and marketing art online in the burgeoning social media landscape.